ers-stars/dolphot_jwst/docs/source/pre-processing/sky.rst

   > calcsky jw01334-o001_t001_nircam_clear-f150w_i2d 10 25 -64 2.25 2.00

-And on each of the CRF files:
+And on each of the CAL files:

 .. code-block:: bash